Kelvenmanuel/Unit_3_Project_KelvenManuel_CS/README.md

 ==============================================

 ### Definition of the problem
   In 2020.
 A business Man, called Irving fang, is running a shoe company.
 The company name is Shoe with fang and they are responsible for selling high level and Quality shoes.
 Mr. Irving has a significant number of shoes and does not know how to manage it.
-Besides, He presents a variety of brands with different shoe colorways, prices, and volatility.
+Besides, He presents a variety of brands with different shoe colorways, prices, and volatility rates.

 ### Proposed Solution
    Create an Application of software/App using the programming language ```PYTHON```, one of the top-picked programming languages of most universities and industries.

-The purpose of this application is to assist the user to manage their shoe supply.
-Where this App will meet the needs of the company, organizing the shoe in a set of criteria given by the user(Mr. Irving), such as brand, colorway, and quantity.
-Moreover, this app will allow the user to give the price of the shoe, edit their data and delete unnecessary or outdated information about shoes.
+   The purpose of this application is to assist the user (client) to manage their shoe supply.
+Where this App will meet the needs of the company, organizing the shoe in a set of criteria given by the client(Mr. Irving), such as brand, colorway, and quantity.
+Moreover, this app will allow the user to give the price of the shoe, edit their data, and delete unnecessary or outdated information about shoes.

 ### Success criteria

 1. Create a Registration System;
-2. Create Login System;
+2. Create a Login System;
-3. Identify the brand and the country that produced the Shoe;
+3. Identify the brand and the country where the Shoe was produced;
-4. Information about shoes supply of a specific shoe;
+4. Information about the shoe supply of a specific shoe;
 5. Identify the colorway of every shoe;
 6. Recognize/provide the current price and retail price of every shoe;
-7. Display the volatility of every shoe;
+7. Display the volatility rate of every shoe;
-8. Organize the shoes in different categories;
+8. Organize the shoes in different categories or lists;
-9. Identify the state of a shoe if is rented or free;
+9. Identify the state of a shoe if it is rented or free;
 10. A shoe can be created, edited and deleted;